 Central Michigan University is among your top options if you want to study International Business.
 Central Michigan University is among the largest schools in Michigan.

-The program with the most undergrads signed up for at Central Michigan University is general psychology.
 This school features a superior freshman retention rate, with 79.0% of first-year students coming back for their second year.
+Central Michigan University is known for the success of military students and is ranked 221 best in the United States for veterans.
 Learn more and see just how well Central Michigan University ranks in other categories.

 Elizabethtown College is one of the best schools in the United States for International Business.
 It is based in the suburban location of Elizabethtown, Pennsylvania.